CHIN 101. Elementary Mandarin Chinese I. (4 Credits)

 CHIN 301.
 Chinese Character Acquisition.
 (2 Credits)

 Introduction to the basic component parts of Chinese characters and how characters vary as they are combined.
 May be taken concurrently with a Chinese language course at the intermediate level or above.
-This course does not satisfy the language competency requirement.
+This course can be taken to satisfy the language competency requirement with approval from the Modern and Classical Languages Department.
 Prerequisite: CHIN 201, Language Competency equivalent or permission of instructor.

 CHIN 302.
 Chinese Through Scripture.
 (4 Credits)

 Introduction to the Chinese Bible and its translation via selected readings.
 Focus on basic Christian terminologies and statements in Chinese about God, Jesus, worship, and prayer.
 Practice character recognition and oral communication through reading of the Bible.
 May be taken concurrently with a Chinese language course at the intermediate level or above.
-This course does not satisfy the language competency requirement.
-Prerequisite: CHIN 201, Language Competency equivalent, or permission of instructor.
+This course can satisfy the language requirement with permission from the Modern and Classical Languages Department.
+Prerequisite: CHIN 201, qualifying placement score, or permission of instructor.

 CHIN 303.
 Chinese Grammar.
 (4 Credits)